Part 16: Design Trajectories with Astrogator

 2. Click Close to close the Component Browser.

-Designing the Transfer Orbit Injection (TOI)
+Designing the transfer orbit injection (TOI)

-Use the Propagate segment () to fly to the first maneuver time.
+Use the Propagate segment to fly to the first maneuver time.
 The orbit is circular and therefore the burn can take place at any time and result in a similar Delta-V. You require an inclination as close as possible to zero once you enter GEO.
-To minimize the required delta-v to both circularize and change inclination at GEO, you will combine those maneuvers into one.
+To minimize the required Delta-V to both circularize and change inclination at GEO, you will combine those maneuvers into one.
 For that to be successful, the apogee of the transfer orbit will be the ascending or descending node of the orbit.
 This can be achieved by starting the TOI burn on either the ascending or descending node.

-2. Right click on Propagate () in the MCS.
+2. Right-click on Propagate () in the MCS.

 3. Select Rename in the shortcut menu.

-4. Rename Propagate () to Prop to TOI.
+4. Rename Propagate () Prop to TOI.

 Updating the Stopping Condition

-1. Click New... () in the Stopping Conditions frame.
+1. Click New... () in the Stopping Conditions panel.

 2. Select AscendingNode () in the New Stopping Condition dialog box.